davetayl-r/care-leaver-review/README.md

 The following information is available in the repository:

-- the folder <i>es-transformation</i> contains the raw data and code used to transform effect sizes
-- the folder <i>meta-analysis</i> contains the code for the meta-analysis
-- the folder <i>figures</i> contains and code and output used in the publication
+* the folder `review` contains all of the code required to transform effect sizes (`es-transformation`), undertake the meta-analysis (`meta-analysis`) and produce visualisations (`figures`) used in the publication
-- the folder <i>docs</i> contains all of the code and input required to reproduce the supplementary materials
+* the folder `supplementary-material` contains all of the code and input required to reproduce the supplementary materials